MarkTakken/AlphaTensorCS184/README.md

 testing.ipynb
 selfplay_tests.py

-analysis.ipynb is used to generate information for the report.
+analysis.ipynb is used to generate information for the report, based on information within results.